More from Ross Sillifant, with an interview with Nigel Kershaw. Take it away Ross!…

 The AI was actually never particularly clever, it was all smoke and mirrors, but that was kind of the point.
 We knew we wanted something chaotic, with personality and opponents who acknowledged and reacted to your prescience rather than just race like blind automatons.

 Thus we shifted the remit for the AI from racing to ‘entertaining the player’.
-AI always knew whether the player could see them, and if that was the case they could execute what we called a gag… A gag was simply an action that gave the player something entertaining to look at, whether than be flicking the bird, or setting up a maneuver where two trucks crushed a guy on a bike.
+AI always knew whether the player could see them, and if that was the case they could execute what we called a gag.
+A gag was simply an action that gave the player something entertaining to look at, whether than be flicking the bird, or setting up a manoeuvre where two trucks crushed a guy on a bike.

 None of this relied on any sort of grudge system or other complex code – it was all simple instant showmanship.
 But we did it in such as way that players thought there was something more clever going on.
 That’s one of the best bits of game design – setting up the game so that the player fills I the narrative blank, giving them just enough information so that they weave a story in their head that goes beyond what is actually happening on screen.
 The human brain is easy to manipulate, we WANT to see patterns.